akprathipati/individualgit/index.md

 - DS: [LIVE VIDEO ](https://www.youtube.com/watch?v=-NXby4ahlnU&list=PLoGgviqq4845xKOY11PnkE7aqJC7-bYrd)
 Ajay gadacha vidoes:
 ## Ajay: [Ajay video ](https://www.youtube.com/watch?v=P--N35m1X-E) 5:00-6:00

 Summary: After this week, I will get a good look at my weakness: I think that FRQ's are going to be the hardest since that requires a lot more etchnical skills.
 I think I may do fine of the MC so far.
 I think the AP CB vidoes live review that they do will be helful.

+I designed my plan so that there is active practice(MCQ's and FRQ's) as well as an opperunity to review my work as well

 Study analysis: this method looks at the questions I missed, why I miised, helps me understand the topic and also helps me look at similar problems to see how to solve it.